KiwiKilian/expo-guided-access/README.md

 > [!NOTE]
 > Currently only iOS is supported.

-## Installation in unmanaged Expo projects
+## Installation in Expo Projects with Development Builds

 ```
 npm install expo-guided-access